ChandlerGPT/Humanbody-Segmentation/README.md

 4）Run

-A)Python datasets/preprocessing/humanseg_preprocessing.py preprocess --data_dir="/gemini/data-1"  --save_dir="./data/processed/egobody"  --dataset="egobody"
+Python datasets/preprocessing/humanseg_preprocessing.py preprocess --data_dir="/gemini/data-1"  --save_dir="./data/processed/egobody"  --dataset="egobody"

 *Data_dir is the address where the downloaded data set is stored, Save_dir is the address where the save is run, and dataset is the database name used.